Alexander Turner, Daisy Turner’s father, ca. 1915. Courtesy, Grafton Historical Society.

 What do the students observe?
 How do the listers describe the people represented by the census pages?
 Why might that be?

-The Resisting Slavery activity asks groups of students to examine quotes from primary sources and oral histories and summarize how they demonstrate ways that Alec Turner took actions on his own behalf to resist the condition of being enslaved and envision a future of freedom for himself.
-Examples students might identify include: resistance at work; running away; direct confrontation; resistance to maintain the family; resistance through culture, music, religion, and education (learning to read)
+Hand out the Resisting Slavery primary sources with worksheets to 5 small groups or multiple pairs.
+This activity asks groups of students to examine quotes from primary sources and oral histories and summarize how they demonstrate ways that Alec Turner took actions on his own behalf to resist the condition of being enslaved and envision a future of freedom for himself.

 Sum up with how Alec’s story provides opportunity to teach 3 key points: